Xue Yong

-Xue Yong is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Superior to Tiger", (Note: Note that 大蟲, which literally means "big bug", is used as a euphemism or literary term in place of 虎, the proper Chinese term for tiger.
-See the Wiktionary entry for 大蟲.) he ranks 84th among the 108 Stars of Destiny and 48th among the 72 Earthly Fiends.
+Xue Yong is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Sick (Note: 病, which means "sick", is a homonym of 並, which means "to be comparable or equivalent to".
+Xue Yong's nickname can thus be understood to mean "Equivalent/Comparable to a Tiger" to reflect his fighting prowess.)
+Tiger (Note: 大蟲, which literally means "big bug", is used as a euphemism or literary term in place of 虎, the proper Chinese term for tiger.
+See the Wiktionary entry for 大蟲.)", he ranks 84th among the 108 Heroes and 48th among the 72 Earthly Fiends.